yashash7/yashash7/README.md

   <summary> <strong> ABOUT ME </strong> </summary>

   ### Bio
-  I am a curious Python programmer, and a web development enthusiast currently looking to learn Angular Framework (glad to have any suggestions/advises) .
-I was also interested in Application Development and Deployment, Cybersecurity, Machine Learning, Data Science and Artificial intelligence.
+  I am a curious Python programmer, and an application developer, currently looking to learn Data Science (glad to have any suggestions/advises) .
+I am also interested in Cybersecurity, Machine Learning, Artificial intelligence, and other technologies.

   ### My Favourite Passtime